astancu/darkone-firewall/README.md

 filtering rules are written.

-If you want to add a new module to the script you have to follow the next steps:
+If you want to add a new module to the script you have to follow the next steps.
+Module's name must contain only characters from A-Z, a-z, 0-9.

 Step 1:

         Choose a name for your module.
-For example "filter-ng" Edit the rules configuration file and add the filter name on one line: "[filter-ng]"
+For example "filterng" Edit the rules configuration file and add the filter name on one line: "[filterng]"
         Under this line you write your own rules syntax.

 Step 2:

-        Create a file (bash script) in /opt/darkone/modules/filter-ng In this file you'll write all the functiones needed by this module.
+        Create a file (bash script) in /opt/darkone/modules/filterng In this file you'll write all the functiones needed by this module.
-        There is only one condition: you must create at least one function named "filter-ng ()".
+        There is only one condition: you must create at least one function named "filterng ()".
 This function will be called by the Darkone Firewall.

 Change Log